-Did Sony TV Incur The Loss Of Rs 30 Lakhs Because Of Kapil Sharma?
+Did Sony TV Incur A Loss Of Rs 30 Lakhs Because Of Kapil Sharma?

 The user further wrote, "Moreover, I was one of the audience , who was selected that day to watch the show live ....
 Audience were informed by 5:00 pm by the team." - (sic)

-Did Sony Incur Loss Of Rs 30 Lakhs Because Of Kapil?
+Did Sony Incur A Loss Of Rs 30 Lakhs Because Of Kapil?

 Also, it was said that if Kapil cancelled a shoot, Sony TV incurred the loss of Rs 30-35 Lakhs!
 But now, it is being said that the reports are false!